CENG501-Projects/CENG501-Fall2024/CengizYaman/Readme.md

 ![t-SNE plot showing the representation of ID and OOD datasets for CIFAR experiments](./Figures/Distribution.png)

+**Figure 1: t-SNE plot showing the representation of ID and OOD datasets for CIFAR experiments**

 Regularization Suppose $x$ is a training sample, and $x$' is another sample which is sufficiently close to $x$.
 Using first-order Taylor approximation of the score function around $x$,

 ## 2.2.
 Our interpretation